mattoi/frambo-backend-study/spring-boot/README.md

 ```

 ## Project structure
-This project is structured in a package-by-feature manner.
+This project features a package-by-feature structure.
 This means that each entity and all of the classes directly involving it are in the same folder.
 This made more sense to me, as imports are naturally handed in each package.
 Details on each layer of the application are descibed below.

 ### Database
 The application uses a PostgreSQL database that's containerized using Spring Boot's Docker integration.
 The [schema](spring-boot\src\main\resources\schema.sql) and some [initial data](spring-boot\src\main\resources\initial_data.sql) for easy testing of the HTTP calls are provided in the resources folder.
 I tried to add as many constraints as I thought would be in line with a cookie store's business logic, such as not allowing zero-item orders or multiple products with the same name or description.
 These rules are also checked in the Service layer when possible, to prevent unnecessary database calls.